elpah/the-movie-app/Readme.md

 Movie List App

-This is a simple movie list app.
+This is a movie list app.
 It allows a user to add movies to a database, Users can search for movies, and delete movies from the list and also add likes and dislikes.
 The app uses the external API http://www.omdbapi.com/ to fetch movie data.

 Technologies Used